-I was grateful to see runners of all ages, sizes and health.
-And even more so that I was not the only one walking the kilometres.
+I was grateful to see runners of all ages, sizes, and health.
+And even more, so that I was not the only one walking the kilometers.

 I saw a father-daughter duo running.
-They stopped several times on account of the daugther’s leg (at one point, she had a ribbon tied around her knee).
-What I found fascinating was that the father was patient, tender and encouraging to his teenage daughter, even coaching her from time to time.
-I lost them somewhere after the fourth kilometre.
+They stopped several times on account of the daughter’s leg (at one point, she had a ribbon tied around her knee).
+What I found fascinating was that the father was patient, tender, and encouraging to his teenage daughter, even coaching her from time to time.
+I lost them somewhere after the fourth kilometer.

 These individuals inspire me and kept me going during the run.

 Beauty and Inspirations

 It was a beautiful day to run!
 I saw a beautiful red sun rise and paused to admire it.
 I captured it with my Samsung mobile phone, but the photo probably does not do it justice.
 The sun reminded me of the heat that follows and pushed me to make the kilometres before the scorching heat makes it harder to run.